 In summary, CF ramps up from its minimum value of 0 at the center of the hurricane to its maximum at Rmax and then ramps down in a linear fashion to 3*Rmax, where it achieves its maximum decrease of 0.1 from its value at Rmax.
 CF then remains at this value beyond 3*Rmax.
 As an example, the previous value of CF = 0.84 would occur at Rmax and then decrease in a linear fashion to 0.84 – 0.1 = 0.74 at 3*Rmax and remain at this value beyond 3*Rmax.

 Figure 5 shows an “Uncertainty Envelope” for CF using the methodology in this example.
 The horizontal axis in this graph is in units of Rmax.
 Thus, r = 0*Rmax represents the center of the hurricane, r = 1*Rmax represents Rmax and r = 3*Rmax represents the start of the outer region.
-Two red lines have been added in Figure 5 to show the minimum and maximum possible values of CF from the input vectors in the Excel file “FormS6Input15.xlsx” over the region of the hurricane.
+Two red lines have been added in Figure 5 to show the minimum and maximum possible values of CF from the input vectors in the Excel file “FormS6Input17.xlsx” over the region of the hurricane.
 The blue line represents the expected value of CF when the distribution is uniform between 0.80 and 0.95.
 Thus, the minimum value of CF at r = Rmax is 0.8 and the maximum is 0.95.
 At r = 3*Rmax, these minimum and maximum values are decreased by 0.1 to 0.7 and 0.85, respectively.
-This description of CF is meant to be illustrative and serve as a guide for the modeling organization to adapt CF to their model.
+This description of CF is meant to be illustrative and serve as a guide for the modeling organization to adapt CF to their hurricane model.

 Figure 5